circonus-labs/libmtev/docs-md/apireference/c.md

 > Iterate through all entries in the LFU

+    * `lfu` The LFU to iterate
+    * `callback` This function is called for each item in the LFU
+    * `closure` The pointer to pass as the last param to the callback

   This leaves the LFU locked during iteration which will starve out other operations.
 Keep this in mind if you are storing